parse-community/Parse-SDK-Flutter/packages/flutter/README.md

 ## Getting Started

-To install, either add [dependency in your pubspec.yaml file](https://pub.dev/packages/parse_server_sdk_flutter/install).
+To install add the dependency to your [pubspec.yaml](https://pub.dev/packages/parse_server_sdk_flutter/install) file.

 Once you have the library added to your project, upon first call to your app (Similar to what your application class would be) add the following...